k2view-academy/K2View-Academy/articles/Cloud/03_cloud_manager/03_projects.md

 Each Project’s line includes its name, source (a base source of GIT, GIT Repository), creation date, creator’s details, last modification date and an action button for disabling/enabling a Project.
 Disabling a Project is used when users should no longer be able to create more Spaces on this Project.
 This possibility is an alternative to deleting the Project; disabling a Project makes is invisible on the Spaces page and hence not selectable when creating a new Space.
 Additionally, there is a trash icon next to the action button, with which a user can delete a Project.
 However, if the trash icon is grayed-out, it means that the Project is in use and cannot be deleted, which is also what is stated in the toolkit when hovering over the grayed-out trash icon.
 When the user wishes to delete a Project, which can be deleted, a *Delete* pop-up message appears, asking whether "you are sure you want to delete the project".

-In summary, various users can use a Project in their Space, which demonstrates yet again the dependency relation.
+In summary, various users can use a certain Project in their Space, which demonstrates yet again the dependency relation.